BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Projects/WarGame/index.md

 register which moves the players chose, but also to react to the other player’s decision and react based on that.
-With this communication we were able to program the micro:bits to automatically count and display the amount of arrows each player has, as well as count their lives and display the outcome in the end:
+With this communication we were able to program the micro:bits to automatically count and display the amount of arrows each player has, as well as count their lives and display the outcome in the end